 - having sex without a condom

-- contracting sexually transmitted infections (STIs)
+- contracting sexually transmitted infections

-- engaging in sexual intercourse (females)
+- engaging in sexual intercourse (for women)

-Recognizing the Symptoms Result From Urethral Syndrome?
+Recognizing the Symptoms of Urethral Syndrome

 This condition causes a variety of symptoms.
-In both sexes, it can cause:
+In both sexes, it

-- lower abdominal pain and/or sensations of pressure
+- lower abdominal pain

 - a sense of urgency to urinate